 How to file a complaint regarding Kaiser’s mental health care delays

-You can file an Independent Medical Review (IMR)/Complaint with the Department of Managed Health Care (DMHC), a consumer protection agency that regulates Kaiser in California.
+You can file an urgent complaint utilizing the Independent Medical Review (IMR)/Complaint form available online through the Department of Managed Health Care (DMHC), a consumer protection agency that regulates Kaiser in California.
 If you are a Medicare enrollee, please scroll down to see alternate resources.

 The initial complaint process will take you about 5 minutes, and the DMHC will then be required to promptly reach out to Kaiser to address your concerns.
 Filing a complaint could increase the likelihood that you will receive your prescribed course of treatment sooner.